 Providing consumers with the information they need to make educated choices about hair growth options is the best way to mitigate skepticism.
 Based on my experience taking care of patients with hair loss, I believe that people want the following from a hair growth treatment program:

-- discretion.
-Efficacy and safety top the list, but being able to easily incorporate the product or treatment into their daily routine is equally important.
+Efficacy and safety top the list.
+However, being able to easily incorporate the product or treatment into their daily routine is equally important.

 Patients are also hungry for straight forward answers to basic questions about hair loss, such as: